AlterMannomann/sosl/README.md

 - working Oracle Client including SQLPlus installed on the preferred OS
 - Access to shell or command console (may require admin rights)
 - Sufficient rights on the schema of the database, for which scripts should run
+## Design
+The project is designed for running directly from the repository.
+Directories for temporary and log files can be configured and will be, be default using the upper directory of the repository.